 Contractual and commercial disputes can be costly, time consuming and stressful.
 Minor disputes can escalate, damaging relationships or even threatening the survival of your business.
 Clear, written contracts with customers and suppliers minimise the risk of disputes.
-Similarly, having clear agreements in place with employees, shareholders or partners can anticipate potential conflicts and prevent them before they arise.
+Similarly, having clear agreements in place with employees, shareholders or partners can help to anticipate potential conflicts and prevent them before they arise.

 Negotiation, dispute resolution and litigation